seyedrazavi/blog.srazavi.com/_posts/2020-05-04-are-our-minds-like-computers-2.markdown

 comments: true
 lang: en_GB
 ---
 In [the previous post](https://blog.srazavi.com/essays/2020/04/28/are-our-minds-like-computers-1.html), I gave some reasons from neuroscience for why the brain is not like a computer.
 I also raised an issue with thinking of computation as the basis of cognition.
 If computation is dependent on representation this can lead to a vicious circle.
-This a significant challenge to the _semantic_ view of computation.
+This is a significant challenge to the _semantic_ view of computation.
 In this post, I present the first of two possible non-semantic views.

 ## Minimal Computationalism